-Now that mandatory retirement is a thing of the past, more employees in Canada are working over the age of 65.
+Are there benefit plans for seniors now that retirement is a thing of the past and more employees in Canada are working over the age of 65?
 Baby boomers in the workplace have a variety of reasons for continuing to work.
 For some, it is an economic necessity.
 For others, it is by choice.

 According to a Benefits Canada article, only 35% of Canadian respondents have the necessary employee benefits plan in place to address a workforce with older workers over 65.

-This aging workforce presents employers with some unique challenges regarding benefit plans.
+This aging workforce presents employers with some unique challenges regarding benefit plans for seniors.
 As more experienced and skillful employees remain on the job longer, benefit services planning will require adjustments to address the ongoing health issues specific to an older sector of the population.

 Do you have an aging workforce?
 Are there boomers in your workplace?
 If so, there are two ways you can start addressing their employee benefits issues: